University of Phoenix Seems to Break Pledge to Avoid Misleading Ads

 The text accompanying the video continues, “Here, you’ll enjoy the same fixed, affordable tuition from the start to finish of your program, regardless of which state you live in.”

-Moreover, the University of Phoenix’s eight-year graduation rate is just 27%, so for the 73 percent who don’t graduate, the school is certainly no bargain.
+Moreover, the University of Phoenix’s graduation rate, for its largest campus, is 14 percent, so for the 86 percent who don’t graduate, the school is certainly no bargain.